xushijie/APIRepostiroy/open_apis/workflow_event_callback.md

 # Workflow Event Callback

 ## Description
-This page describe how to setup a callback in OSP and the required callback method schema to make the communication work between OSP and the customer system.
+This page describes how to setup a callback in OSP and the required callback method schema to make the communication work between OSP and the customer system.

-A callback method is public API, **provided by customer system**, and its purpose is to receive events from OSP for the awareness of their task's progress.
+A callback method is a public API, **provided by customer system**, and its allows OSP to submit task events back to cusomter systems.
 These events can be:
 - A workflow node execution completion.
 - Workflow execution ends (e.g. success, fail), and
 - transaction/case status changes.